padenot/nvim/README.md

 # Paul's .vim directory

 ## tl;dr
-Paste this into a terminal :
+Paste this into a terminal, if you are using Debian or Ubuntu :

 ``
 wget https://github.com/padenot/.vim/raw/master/bootstrap.sh -O - | sh